Iraq War and the war on terror: U.S. propaganda operations and American public opinion

+Much of the organized violence inflicted by the U.S. military was framed by the metaphor of a crusade, or total conflict, a perception that was taken up by the Iraqi insurgents in their anti-American propaganda.
+A 2004 U.S. Army War College report asserted that the war diverts attention and resources from the military operations against Al Qaeda and proposed "downsizing the war on terrorism", since it was viewed as lacking "strategic clarity", unrealistic, and un-sustainable.
+The report criticized the Bush administration's conflation of al-Qaeda and Iraqi Ba'athists, and argued that the primary focus of U.S. armed forces should be directed against al-Qaeda and its allies.
+As the military and civilian death toll has mounted, the Iraqi insurgency has shifted to what many observers have labeled a civil war, and the politics of Iraq have remained unstable, many politicians and citizens from the United States and across the world have begun pushing for the U.S. to withdraw from Iraq.
+Throughout the 2000s, U.S. media outlets, politicians and wider American public viewed the military operations in Iraq as an integral part of the Bush administration's "war on terror".

-As of spring 2007, surveys showed a majority of Americans in support of a timetable for withdrawal.
-While up to 70 percent of Americans in one survey favored withdrawal, most prefer to leave gradually over 12 months, and 60 percent say the U.S. has a moral obligation to the Iraqi people.
+In spring 2007, surveys showed a majority of Americans in support of a timetable for withdrawal.
+While up to 70 percent of Americans in one survey favored withdrawal, most preferred to leave gradually over 12 months, and 60 percent stated that the U.S. had a moral obligation to the Iraqi people.
 In addition to voicing concerns over the human and financial costs of the war, supporters of withdrawal argue that the U.S. presence fosters ongoing violence by providing a target for al-Qaeda.
 It also allows Iraqi political leaders to avoid reaching a power-sharing agreement.
 The withdrawal will induce Iraq's neighbors to become more involved in quelling violence in the country and will relieve the strain on the U.S. military.
 The withdrawal debate has brought comparison of Iraq and Vietnam wars.